 Now that the customer journey can begin online and end offline, or vice versa, shoppers require seamless interactions throughout the process.
 As Oliver stated, “buying online versus buying in-store is just a different platform.
 But the intrinsic consumer expectations will be very, very similar.”
 Ideally, retailers should focus on providing customers with consistent online and in-store shopping experiences.

 Oliver also noted that, while consumer behaviors change naturally, COVID-19 has had a significant and lasting impact on shopping.
 It’s important for online retailers to keep in mind that, even as business returns to normal, the innate behavior of shoppers has changed for good.
-Consumers desire convenience and efficiency more than ever, and they expect online shopping experiences to be similar to their in-store purchasing journey.
+Consumers desire convenience and efficiency more than ever.
+They expect online shopping experiences to be similar to their in-store purchasing journey.

 The biggest trends Oliver sees in personalization revolve around customer journey data.
 Online selling produces more data than could ever be collected from in-store visits.
 “The volume of data itself has created fundamental difficulties in processing it,” he says.
 With such a significant volume of information now available to brands, it can be very difficult to make effective use and data-driven decisions without the right tools.